CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/02_LAB_32_01_Manage_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

     ![](Media/lab2-11-11.png)

 ### Task 5: Configure RDP properties of the host pool

+In this task, you will review and update the RDP properties of the host pool to configure connection, session behavior, device redirection, and display settings.

 1. In the Azure portal, on the **az140-21-hp1** page, in the in the vertical menu bar, in the **Settings** section, select the **RDP Properties** entry.